A SIMPLE EXPLANATION

 An early diagnosis and getting the right advice before a lot of damage is done.

 Regularly exercising in “second wind” (at least 45 minutes on 5 days each week is recommended).

 Avoiding, or being very careful of, intense and “static” activity.

 You can’t catch McArdle’s – it is a genetic condition and is very rare, about 1 person in every 100,000 has it.
 Only about one third of these have been diagnosed, the others struggle on unrecognised.
 It is inherited from parents who are both carriers.
 They will not have any symptoms so usually will have no idea that they are carriers.
 Each of their children have only a 25% chance of having McArdle’s.

-While all the children of people who have McArdle’s will be carriers, only if the other parent is a carrier can the children get the condition - there is then a 50% risk.
-As only about 1 person in every 160 is a carrier, the chance of a person with McArdle‘s person having a McArdle child is very small.
+While all the children of people who have McArdle’s will be carriers, only if the other parent is a carrier can their children get the condition - there is a 50% risk.
+As only about 1 person in every 160 is a carrier, the chance of a person with McArdle‘s having a McArdle child is very small.

 A FEW ARE BADLY AFFECTED